Motion Detector vs. Presence Detector

 Cons

-A presence detector is used to identify if an individual has got into or out of a secured area through changes in the prescribed surrounding and is not based on movement.
 For example, in the instance a burglar sneaks into your home, a presence detector tags his or her thermal radiation, which it later converts into an electric signal, alerting you of an intruder.
-In this case, the burglar doesn’t need to move to be detected; the heat from their body in contrast to the room temperature is enough.
+In this case, the burglar doesn’t need to move to be detected; the heat from their body in contrast to the room temperature is enough to detect that somebody is present.

 Pros

-The signal of most presence detectors can ordinarily travel through walls as well as windows.
+• Improved Signal Delivery: The signal of most presence detectors can ordinarily travel through walls as well as windows.

 Cons